 - Organizational Justice.
 Fairness in decision-making, sharing information effectively, and being genuinely concerned about an outcome that’s right for impacted people.

 - Character.
-Leadership that is transparent and forthcoming, admits mistakes, learns, and moves forward with a focus on authenticity and realness.
+A style of leadership that is transparent and forthcoming, admits mistakes, learns, and moves forward with a focus on authenticity and realness.

 - Development.
 Continuous learning and innovation.
 Lifelong learning and application to real-world scenarios.
 Running the experiment, failing fast, and always seeking to improve.